rickstaa/stable-learning-control/docs/source/user/introduction.rst

 What This Is
 ============

 Welcome to the `Machine Learning Control`_ (MLC) framework!
-The Machine Learning Control framework that enables you to create automatically, train and deploy RL control algorithms from data.
+The Machine Learning Control framework enables you to automatically create, train and deploy various Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
 This framework is made up of four main modules:

-- `Modeling`_: Module that can be used to create an Openai gym environment out of real data.
+* `Modeling`_: Module that uses state of the art System Identification and State Estimation techniques to create an Openai gym environment out of real data.
-- `Simzoo`_: Module that contains several already created `Machine Learning Control`_ Openai gym environments.
+* `Simzoo`_: Module that contains several already created `Machine Learning Control`_ Openai gym environments.
-- `Control`_: Module used to train several `Machine Learning Control`_ RL learning agents on the built gym environments.
+* `Control`_: Module used to train several `Machine Learning Control`_ RL/IL agents on the built gym environments.
-- `Hardware`_: Module that can be used to deploy the trained RL agents onto the hardware of your choice.
+* `Hardware`_: Module that can be used to deploy the trained RL/IL agents onto the hardware of your choice.

 .. _`Modeling`: ./modeling/modeling.html
 .. _`Simzoo`: ./simzoo/simzoo.html